 Wales is home to more castles per square mile than anywhere else in the world.
 Carreg Cennen, out of them, is one of the most beautiful castles even today because of its rugged location on a limestone hilltop in the Brecon Beacons National Park.
-However, the castle is not in very good condition and is ruined but you can still visit the place during springs and summers.
+However, the castle is not in very good condition.
+It is broken-down but you can still visit the place during spring and summer.

 Prague Castle, The Czech Republic

 Prague Castle is one of the oldest castles as its history dates back to the 9th century.
 It served as the seat of the president of the Czechoslovak Republic from 1918 to World War II.
-Even today, it serves as the residence of the Czech Head of State but still is open for tourists and visitors.
+Even today, it serves as the residence of the Czech Head of State.
+But still it is open for tourists and visitors.

 Here are Travelila’s top picks of Medieval Castles in Europe.